-The performance period for MPP Performance Awards granted in 2021 runs through December 31, 2023.
+The performance period for MPP Performance Awards granted in 2023 runs through December 31, 2025.
 The Company considers compensation earned under an MPP Performance Award to have been earned over the entirety of the performance period.
-However, 2021 was also the final year of the three-year performance period for MPP Performance Awards granted in 2019.
-Mr. Halftermeyer was the only current NEO who was granted an MPP Performance Award in 2019.
-The two metrics chosen for Mr. Halftermeyer's 2019 MPP Performance Award were Aggregate AIN Adjusted EBITDA and Aggregate MC Adjusted Reported EBITDA, and accounted for 40% and 60%, respectively, of his overall performance.
-The threshold, target and maximum goals for the metrics are presented in the subsequent table.
+However, 2023 was also the final year of the three-year performance period for MPP Performance Awards granted in 2021.

+The performance measurement metrics for each of the NEOs in the 2021 MPP Performance Awards and the percentage that each metric counted toward overall performance were as follows: The threshold, target and maximum goals for the metrics are presented in the subsequent table.
-Performance Performance Metric Percentage Goals

-Metric Threshold Target Maximum

-Aggregate AIN Adjusted EBITDA = = =

-Adjusted EBITDA \$438.3M \$730.5M \$1.022B

-Aggregate MC Adjusted Reported EBITDA = \$356.28M = \$593.8M = \$831.32M
+Performance Perform ge Goals Metric Threshold Target Maximum Aggregate AIN Adjusted EBITDA = \$526.6M \$675.1M \$823.6M Aggregate MC Adjusted Reported EBITDA = \$472.6M \$590.7M \$708.8M Aggregate AEC Adjusted Reported EBITDA = \$168.2M \$240.3M \$312.4M

-In early 2022, based on the Company's audited financial statements for 2019 through 2021 (which include each year in the performance period), the Committee determined performance versus threshold, target and maximum goals for the foregoing performance metric.
+In early 2024, based on the Company's financial statements for 2021 through 2023 (which include each year in the performance period), the Committee determined performance versus threshold, target and maximum goals for the foregoing performance metric.
 The Committee determined that:

-- Aggregate AIN Adjusted EBITDA over the three-year period was \$744.50 million, representing an achievement of 115.1% of target; - Aggregate MC Adjusted Reported EBITDA was \$668.70 million, representing an achievement of 131.5% of target.
+- Aggregate AIN Adjusted EBITDA over the three-year period was \$778 million, representing an achievement of 169.2% of target; - · Aggregate MC Adjusted Reported EBITDA was \$690 million, representing an achievement of 183.8% of target; and - Aggregate AEC Adjusted Reported EBITDA was \$244 million, representing an achievement of 105.5% of target.

-Based on the level of achievement of that performance measurement metrics, the Committee determined that Mr. Halftermeyer's overall performance percentage achieved and calculated the amount of their MPP Performance Award targets actually earned, as follows:
+Based on the level of achievement of that performance measurement metrics, the Committee determined the overall performance percentage achieved by each NEO and calculated the amount of their MPP Performance Award targets actually earned, as follows: